svj-aventador/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 ### Payment Channels

 Look for a `CreatedNode` of LedgerEntryType `PayChannel` when creating a payment channel.
 You should also find a `ModifiedNode` of LedgerEntryType `AccountRoot` showing the decrease in the sender's balance.
-Look for an `Account` field in the `FinalFields` to confirm that the address matches the sender, and look at the difference in the `Balance` fields to see the change in SGY balance.
+Look for an `Account` field in the `FinalFields` to confirm that the address matches the sender, and look at the difference in the `Balance` fields to see the change in RCP balance.

 If the [fixPayChanRecipientOwnerDir amendment](known-amendments.html#fixpaychanrecipientownerdir) :not_enabled: is enabled, the metadata should also change the destination account's [owner directory](directorynode.html) to list the newly-created payment channel.
 This prevents an account from [being deleted](accounts.html#deletion-of-accounts) if it is the receiver of an open payment channel.
 (If the payment channel was created before the fixPayChanRecipientOwnerDir amendment became enabled, the account can be deleted.)